PeakSat/OBC-bootloader/README.md

 openocd -f atmel_samv71_xplained_ultra.cfg -c "program bootloader.bin 0x00400000 verify reset exit"
 ```
 If you get a “memory region is locked message”, the MCU probably already has a version of the bootloader installed.
 Erase the chip and try again.
 After erasing the chip you will also need to set the GPNVM boot mode selection bit using [these](https://gitlab.com/acubesat/software-management/-/wikis/ATSAM/Running-code-on-an-ATSAMV71Q21B-for-the-first-time) instructions.
 Make sure to **UPDATE YOUR LINKER SCRIPT** so that you have the correct memory map.
-After uploading the bootloader the primary firmware will start at address 0x00406000 and will have a maximum size of 1012 kB.
+To do so, you replace the linker script your project uses with one of the two provided in the linker scripts folder.
+Under normal development you should use the one with 0x00406000 entry point, shown by the files name.
+From this point forward the primary firmware will start at address 0x00406000 and will have a maximum size of 1012 kB.
 For development purposes, you might need a way to boot from the primary firmware regardless of the boot counter.
-To do this you can load the [reset_boot.bin](https://github.com/PeakSat/OBC-bootloader/tree/reset-counter/bin) binary at 0x00503000, using the instructions on the readme of thet branch.
-This program resets the counter once the bootloader branches to it, and it branches to the first firmware.
+To do this you can load the reset_boot.bin binary at 0x00503000, which resets the counter once the bootloader branches to it.
+At the next reset the bootloader will again branch to 0x00406000.

 ## High Level Explanation